openedx/openedx-wordpress-ecommerce/docs/source/how-tos/create_enrollment_requests_manually.rst

 * Select a Course Mode that the course has.

 * Select the type of request you want to execute.
-If you select Enroll, you will create an enrollment, and if you select Un-enroll, you will set a soft unenrollment (enrollment with status inactive).
+If you select **Enroll**, you will create an enrollment, and if you select **Un-enroll**, you will set a soft unenrollment (enrollment with status inactive).

 * If this request has an Order associated, you can fill in the "WC Order ID" field.